 - Regularly review your budget to determine if you have additional money for savings.

 - Set clear goals for your automatic savings—both for the short- and long-term

 - Utilize high-yield savings account to earn the best APY on the money you're setting aside.

 - Choose a savings account with minimal fees, so you get to hold on to all the interest you're earning.

 - Withdraw from your savings only when it is truly necessary.

-In April 2020, the Federal Reserve eliminated the cap of six withdrawals a month from savings accounts under Federal Regulation D. Any more than that, and you could trigger an excess withdrawal penalty.
-Not to mention, making excessive withdrawals from savings is counter-intuitive to the purpose of having an automatic savings plan.
+In April 2020, the Federal Reserve eliminated the cap of six withdrawals a month from savings accounts under Federal Regulation D. But making excessive withdrawals from savings is counter-intuitive to the purpose of having an automatic savings plan.